Investigating the performance of RPM JTWPAs by optimizing LC-resonator elements: Conclusion

 \section{Conclusion}

 Our results showed that optimized resonators present peak and bandwidth improvement in gain and squeezing responses.
-While several resonator parameters can achieve similar maximum peak performance, bandwidth optimization requires a more careful selection of $(C_c, C_r)$ pairs, as shown in Fig.~\ref{fig:CrCcheatmap_BW}.
+While several resonator parameters can achieve similar maximum peak performance, bandwidth optimization requires a more careful selection of $(C_c, C_r)$ pairs (Fig.~\ref{fig:CrCcheatmap_BW}).
+We also showed that for most $C_c$ ($C_r$) values there is a $C_r$ ($C_c$) which maximizes performance; however, devices with high $C_c$ or small $C_r$ values require pump-frequency tuning at different operating frequencies to achieve maximum gain, while designs with smaller $C_c$ or larger $C_r$ values can be operated at a fixed and optimized pump frequency.

-By using a lumped-element loss model we can infer on the effects of loss on the performance of our device.
-The results presented here showed a slight decrease of the gain, around $10 \; \%$ in dB; however, squeezing is rapidly reduced by loss.
-Interestingly, when loss is considered, the squeezing response at 5 GHz plateaus showing similar responses for the different resonator element values analyzed.
-This trend emphasizes the squeezing is most sensitive to loss, and the resonator optimization is less relevant for squeezing performance than loss reduction, while for the gain response resonator optimization seems to be the driving process.
+By adding a beam splitter at the end of the device, we can infer on the effects of loss on the performance of our device.
+The results presented here showed a slight decrease of gain, {-2.2 dB}; however, squeezing is rapidly reduced by loss.
+Interestingly, when loss is considered, the squeezing response plateaus showing similar responses for the different resonator element values analyzed.
+This trend emphasizes that squeezing is most sensitive to loss, and that resonator optimization is less relevant for squeezing performance than loss reduction, while for the gain response resonator optimization seems to be the driving process.
+It is important to remind that the model presented here neglects higher idler and pump harmonics, thus even though we do not expect a variation in the optimal $(C_c, \, C_r)$ pairs or qualitative results; inclusion of higher harmonics would decrease the overall gain and squeezing, specially at high-pump power.

+The results presented in this work indicate that resonator optimization can substantially improve the performance of a device.
+However, to optimize a real device one also needs to consider: (a) the number of resonators added per number of unit cells; (b) excitation of higher idler and pump harmonics; and (c) dielectric loss occurring along the transmission line.
+A model that includes these effects and balances number of resonators with their intrinsic loss is under development and will be the base of future publications.